31. How to practice being an honest person

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 The Most Fundamental Practice of Being an Honest Person

 Training oneself to be an honest person is mainly a matter of resolving the problem of telling lies, as well as resolving one’s corrupt disposition.
 Doing this involves a key practice: When you realize that you have lied to someone and tricked them, you should open up to them, lay yourself bare, and make an apology.
 This practice is of great benefit to the resolution of lying.
 For instance, if you have tricked someone or if there was some adulteration or personal intent to the words you spoke to them, you should then approach them and dissect yourself.
 You should tell them: “What I said to you was a lie, designed to protect my own pride.
 I felt uncomfortable after I said it, so I’m apologizing to you now.
 Please, forgive me.”
 That person will feel that this is quite refreshing.
 They’ll wonder how there could be a person who, having told a lie, will then apologize for it.
 Courage like that is something they really admire.
 What benefits does one gain from having engaged in such practice?
 Its purpose is not to gain the admiration of others, but to more effectively restrain and inhibit oneself from lying.
 So, after lying, you must practice apologizing for having done so.
 The more you train yourself to practice dissecting, laying yourself bare, and apologizing to people in this way, the better the results will be—and the number of lies you tell will grow smaller and smaller.
 Practicing dissecting and laying yourself bare in order to be an honest person and restrain yourself from lying requires courage, and apologizing to someone after lying to them requires even more courage.
 If you practice this for a year or two—or perhaps for three to five years—you are guaranteed to see clear results, and it will not be difficult to rid yourselves of lies.
 Ridding oneself of lies is the first step toward becoming an honest person, and it cannot be taken without three or five years of effort.
-After the problem of lying has been resolved, the second step is to resolve the problem of deception and trickery.
-Sometimes, trickery and deception do not require a person to lie—these things can be accomplished through action alone.
-A person may not outwardly lie, but they might still harbor deception and trickery in their heart.
+After the problem of lying has been resolved, the second step is to resolve the problem of deceit and trickery.
+Sometimes, trickery and deceit do not require a person to lie—these things can be accomplished through action alone.
+A person may not outwardly lie, but they might still harbor deceit and trickery in their heart.
 They will know this better than anyone else, because they have thought about it deeply and considered it carefully.
 It will be easy for them to recognize upon later reflection.
-Once the problem of lying has been resolved, resolving the problems of deception and trickery will be a little easier by comparison.
-But one must possess a God-fearing heart, for man is governed by intent when he engages in deception and trickery.
-Others cannot perceive this from the outside, nor can they discern it.
+Once the problem of lying has been resolved, resolving the problems of deceit and trickery will be a little easier by comparison.
+But one must possess a God-fearing heart, for man is governed by intent when he engages in deceit and trickery.
+People cannot perceive this from the outside, nor can they discern it.
 Only God can scrutinize this, and only He knows about it.
-Therefore, one can only resolve the problems of deception and trickery by relying on prayer to God and accepting His scrutiny.
-If one does not love the truth or fear God in their heart, their deception and trickery cannot be resolved.
-You may pray before God and admit your mistakes, you may confess and repent, or you may analyze your corrupt disposition—stating truthfully what you were thinking at the time, what you said, what your intent was, and how you engaged in deception.
+Therefore, one can only resolve the problems of deceit and trickery by relying on prayer to God and accepting His scrutiny.
+If one does not love the truth or fear God in their heart, their deceit and trickery cannot be resolved.
+You may pray before God and admit your mistakes, you may confess and repent, or you may dissect your corrupt disposition—stating truthfully what you were thinking at the time, what you said, what your intent was, and how you engaged in deceit.
 This is all relatively easy to do.
 However, if you are asked to lay yourself bare to another person, you might lose your courage and resolution because you want to save face.
 It will then be very difficult for you to practice opening up and laying yourself bare.
 Perhaps you’re able to admit, in a general way, that you occasionally find yourself speaking or acting based on your own personal aims and intent; that there is a level of deceit, adulteration, lies or trickery in the things you do or say.
 But then, when something happens and you are made to dissect yourself, exposing how things played out from beginning to end, explaining which of the words you spoke were deceptive, what intent was behind them, what you were thinking, and whether or not you were being malicious or sinister, you don’t want to go into specifics or give details.
 Some people will even gloss over things, saying: “That’s just the way things are.
 I’m just quite a deceitful, insidious, and unreliable person.”
 This shows their inability to properly face their corrupt essence, or how deceitful and insidious they are.
 These people are always in a mode and a state of evasion.
 They are always forgiving and accommodating themselves, and are unable to suffer or pay a price to practice the truth of being an honest person.
 Many people have been preaching the words and doctrines for years, always saying: “I’m so deceitful and insidious, there’s often trickery in my actions, and I don’t treat people sincerely at all.”
 But after shouting that for so many years, they remain just as deceitful as they were before, because one never hears genuine dissection or remorse from them when they reveal this deceitful state.
 They never lay themselves bare to others or apologize after lying or tricking people, much less do they fellowship about their experiential testimony of self-dissection and self-knowledge in gatherings.
 Nor do they ever say how they came to know themselves or how they repented with regard to such matters.
 They do none of these things, which proves that they do not know themselves and have not truly repented.
 When they say they are deceitful and want to be an honest person, they simply shout slogans and preach doctrine, nothing more.
 It may be that they do these things because they are trying to swim with the tide and follow the herd.
 Or, it may be that the environment of church life compels them to go through the motions and put up a front.
 Either way, such shouters of slogans and preachers of doctrine will never truly repent, and they will definitely not be able to attain God’s salvation.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 The Most Fundamental Practice of Being an Honest Person

 To practice being honest, you must have a path, and you must have an aim.
 First, resolve the problem of telling lies.
 You must know the essence behind your telling of these lies.
 You must also dissect what intents and motives drive you to speak these lies, why you are possessed of such intents, and what their essence is.
-When you have clarified all these issues, you will have thoroughly seen through the problem of lying, and when something befalls you, you will have principles to practice.
+When you have clarified all these issues, you will have thoroughly seen through the problem of lying, and when something befalls you, you will have principles of practice.
 If you carry on with such practice and experience, then you will surely see results.
 One day you’ll say: “It’s easy being honest.
 Being deceitful is so tiring!
 I don’t want to be a deceitful person anymore, always having to think about what lies to tell and how to cover up my lies.
 It’s like being a person with a mental illness, speaking in contradictions—someone who doesn’t deserve to be called ‘human’!
 That sort of life is so tiring, and I don’t want to live like that anymore!”
 At this time, you’ll have a hope of being truly honest, and it will prove that you have begun to make progress toward being an honest person.
 This is a breakthrough.
 Of course, there may be some of you who, when you begin to practice, will be mortified after speaking honest words and laying yourselves bare.
 Your face will go red, you will feel ashamed, and you will fear the laughter of others.
 What should you do, then?
 Still, you must pray to God and ask that He give you strength.
 You say: “Oh God, I want to be an honest person, but I’m afraid that people will laugh at me when I speak the truth.
-I ask that You rescue me from the bondage of my satanic disposition; let me live by Your words, and be freed and liberated.”
+I ask that You save me from the bondage of my satanic disposition; let me live by Your words, and be freed and liberated.”
 When you pray like this, there will be ever more brightness within your heart, and you will say to yourself: “It’s good to put this into practice.
 Today, I have practiced the truth.
 Finally, I’ve been an honest person for once.”
 As you pray like this, God will enlighten you.
 He will work in your heart, and He will move you, allowing you to appreciate how it feels to be an honest person.
 This is how the truth must be put into practice.
 At the very start you will have no path, but through seeking the truth you will find a path.
 When people begin seeking the truth, they don’t necessarily have faith.
 Not having a path is hard for people, but once they understand the truth and have a path of practice, their hearts find enjoyment in it.
 If they are able to practice the truth and act according to principles, their hearts will find comfort, and they will gain freedom and liberation.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 The Most Fundamental Practice of Being an Honest Person

 Practicing honesty covers many aspects.
 In other words, the standard for being honest is not merely achieved through one regard; you must be up to standard in many regards before you can be honest.
 Some people always think that they need only manage not to lie in order to be honest.
 Is this view correct?
 Does being honest merely involve not lying?
 No—it also relates to several other aspects.
 Firstly, no matter what you are faced with, be it something you have seen with your own eyes or something someone else has told you, be it interacting with people or sorting out a problem, be it the duty you ought to be performing or something that God has entrusted to you, you must always approach it with an honest heart.
 How should one practice approaching things with an honest heart?
 Say what you think and speak honestly; do not speak empty, pompous, or pleasant-sounding words, do not say flattering or hypocritical false things, but speak the words that are in your heart.
 This is being someone honest.
 Expressing the true thoughts and views that are in your heart—this is what honest people are supposed to do.
 If you never say what you think, and the words fester in your heart, and what you say is always at odds with what you think, that is not what an honest person does.
 For example, suppose that you do not perform your duty well, and when people ask what is going on, you say, “I want to do my duty well, but for various reasons, I have not.”
 Actually, you know in your heart that you were not diligent, but you do not tell the truth.
 Instead you find all kinds of reasons, justifications, and excuses to cover up the facts and to avoid responsibility.
 Is that what an honest person does?
 (No.) You fool people and muddle through by saying these things.
 But the essence of what is inside you, of the intentions within you, is a corrupt disposition.
 If you cannot bring the things and intentions within you out into the open and dissect them, they cannot be purified—and that is no small matter!
 You must speak truthfully, “I’ve been procrastinating a bit in doing my duty.
-I have been careless, perfunctory, and inattentive.
+I have been perfunctory and inattentive.
 When I’m in a good mood, I can give a little effort.
 When I’m in a bad mood, I slack off and don’t want to put in the effort, and covet the comforts of the flesh.
 So, my attempts to do my duty are ineffective.
 The situation has been turning around these past few days, and I’m trying to give my all, improve my efficiency, and perform my duty well.”
 This is speaking from the heart.
 The other way of speaking was not from the heart.
-Due to your fear of being dealt with, of people discovering your problems, and of people holding you accountable, you found all kinds of reasons, justifications, and excuses to cover up the facts, first getting other people to stop talking about the situation, then shifting responsibility, in order to avoid being dealt with.
+Due to your fear of being pruned, of people discovering your problems, and of people holding you accountable, you found all kinds of reasons, justifications, and excuses to cover up the facts, first getting other people to stop talking about the situation, then shifting responsibility, in order to avoid being pruned.
 This is the source of your lies.
 No matter how much liars talk, some of what they say is sure to be truth and factual.
 But some key things they say will contain a bit of falsity and a bit of their motive.
 So, it is very important to discern and differentiate what is true and what is false.
 This is not easy to do, however.
 Some of what they say will be tainted and embellished, some of what they say will accord with the facts, and some of what they say will contradict the facts; with fact and fiction thus muddled, it is hard to distinguish the true from the false.
 This is the most deceitful kind of person, and the most difficult to identify.
-If they cannot accept the truth or practice honesty, they will definitely be cast out.
+If they cannot accept the truth or practice honesty, they will definitely be eliminated.
 Which is the path that people should choose, then?
 Which one is the way to practice honesty?
 You should learn to speak the truth and be able to fellowship openly about your real states and problems.
 That is how honest people practice, and such practice is correct.
-People who possess conscience and sense are all willing to strive to be honest.
+People who possess conscience and reason are all willing to strive to be honest.
 Only honest people feel truly joyful and at ease, and only by practicing the truth to achieve submission to God can one enjoy real happiness.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only an Honest Person Can Live Out True Human Likeness